ellahad/ellahad-Phase-4-Project/README.md

 # Real Estate Analysis And Forecasting

 ## Objectives of the study
-- The real estate market is always transforming, affected by a number of factors such as the economy and demographic trends.
+- The real estate market is always transforming, affected by several factors such as the economy and demographic trends.

 - Understanding the trends in property values and rental rates is key for investors, developers, and policymakers to make smart decisions.

-- Our aim is to give pleasant, confident, and educated analysis and projections in regards to the real estate market in the United States, allowing everyone involved to easily navigate the housing market.
+- We aim to give pleasant, confident, and educated analysis and projections regarding the real estate market in the United States, allowing everyone involved to easily navigate the housing market.

 ## Problem Statement:
 - The real estate investment firm has tasked us, as consultants, with identifying the top 5 zip codes for investment opportunities.